 What they do

-Marine engineers are responsible for installing, operating, maintaining and repairing engines, machinery and other mechanical and electronic equipment aboard ships and offshore structures.
+Ship’s engineers are responsible for installing, operating, maintaining and repairing engines, machinery and other mechanical and electronic equipment aboard ships and offshore structures.
 They operate a ship's engine to control the speed of the vessel, according to orders from the ship's captain.
-Marine engineers also monitor and test the performance of the electrical and mechanical equipment of a vessel, including the heating, ventilation, refrigeration, water and sewerage systems, and repair faults where necessary.
+Ship’s engineers also monitor and test the performance of the electrical and mechanical systems and structures of a vessel, including the hydraulics, ventilation, electrical generation and distribution, water and sewerage systems, and repair faults where necessary.
 When they are ashore they may be responsible for ordering spare parts, fuel and lubricating oil.

 Tools and technologies